amalon/tectonic-puzzle/docs/development.md

 - Select all objects in the "Plate Slices" and "Unsliced Plates" collections.
 - If generating placeholder meshes for `3mf/`, set `placeholder = True` in the script.
 - Run the export script.
-Expect Blender to become unresponsive for while it repeatedly recalculates modifiers for each plate.
+Expect Blender to become unresponsive while it repeatedly recalculates modifiers for each plate.
 Observe progress in the terminal. `plate_*.obj` files will be created, along with corresponding `plate_*.mtl` files.